IRamNoc/iznes/directives/user-tour/readme.md

 That's it!
 You're up and running.

 # Config Settings
-There are a number of useful settings you can control in in the config object:
+There are a number of useful settings you can control in the config object:
 <br>*? at the end of a property name means it's optional*
 ```typescript
 {